{{ result.summary.heading }}

 FAQ:

-Does the generated policy include the bucket name?
+Does the lifecycle JSON include the bucket name?

-The lifecycle JSON itself does not include the bucket name.
-Bucket name appears in command and infrastructure examples where that format needs it.
+No. The lifecycle JSON is the configuration body.
+The bucket name appears in the command and infrastructure examples where those formats need to identify the bucket.

-The final expiration day may be too close to the last transition for the selected storage class.
-Review the suggested later day before applying the rule.
+A current-object expiration day may be too close to the final transition for the selected storage class.
+Review the suggested later day and the current AWS storage-class terms before applying the policy.

 What should I do with blocking input issues?

 Fix the listed fields before copying artifacts.
-Common causes include invalid bucket names, invalid tag rows, transition timing conflicts, or no lifecycle action selected.
+Common causes include invalid bucket names, invalid tag rows, unsupported storage class values, transition timing conflicts, or no lifecycle action selected.

 Glossary: